RaduAvramescu/fedora-postinstall/scripts/bazzite-nvidia-gnome/README.md

 15. Run `brew analytics off` (automated by postinstall script - see Usage section)
 16. Login to GitHub
 17. Setup git from repo script (automated by postinstall script - see Usage section)
-18. Clone dotfiles repo
+18. From KeePassXC move GitHub keys to ~/.ssh
-19. From KeePassXC move GitHub keys to ~/.ssh
+19. Clone dotfiles repo
 20. stow mpv and mangohud configs
 21. Add user to docker group (automated by postinstall script - see Usage section)
 22. Change Ptyxis profile to fish
 23. Change font to JetBrainsMono Nerd Font in Ptyxis
-24. Set font to 12px in terminal
+24. Set font size to 12px in Ptyxis

 ## Desktop Environment